-Every few months, the United States goes through Power Ball Fever, where the dreamers stand in line to be the one who wins the jackpot.
-The choice many winners make is taking the lump sum instead of the lifetime payout.
-People win, take the lump sum, and then file bankruptcy a few years later.
+Every few months, the United States goes through Powerball Fever, where the dreamers stand in line to be the one who wins the jackpot.
+The choice that many winners make is to take the lump sum instead of the lifetime payout.
+However, people win, take the lump sum, and then file bankruptcy a few years later.

 Annuity Lottery Payments Protect Assets from Others

-When someone wins the lottery and takes a lump sum, it's tempting to help out "family and friends" who come knocking.
+When someone wins the lottery and takes a lump sum, it's tempting for them to help out "family and friends" who come knocking.
 That’s how the march to bankruptcy begins.
-When you take the annuity lifetime income stream instead of the lump sum, you are establishing boundaries because your resources are limited.
-People may show up at your door every year for the rest of your life when the annuity payment is scheduled, but at least you're less likely to make the generosity impulse mistakes you can't afford.
+When you take the annuity lifetime income stream instead of the lump sum, you are establishing boundaries, because your resources are limited.
+People may show up at your door every year for the rest of your life when the annuity payment is scheduled, but at least you'll be less likely to make the generosity-impulse mistakes you can't afford.

 The publicity surrounding winners of big jackpots makes them more vulnerable to scammers trying to steal their money.
 According to a study in the Journal of Gambling Behavior, lottery winners generally don't go on crazy spending sprees.
 The research found that 33% of lottery winners gave money to their children, 17% gave money to their relatives, and 10% gave large sums to charities or churches.

 Annuity Payments Are Contractually Guaranteed

-The lifetime income stream is a prudent choice because it is contractually guaranteed.
-In many cases, you have the option to set up the payments so—if you die—they continue for the lifetime of your spouse, or for a “period certain” that is much longer than your life expectancy.
+The lifetime income stream is a prudent choice, because it is contractually guaranteed.
+In many cases, you have the option to set up the payments so that if you die, they will continue for the lifetime of your spouse, or for a “period certain” that is much longer than your life expectancy.
 Guarantees are always good, but contractual guarantees are better.
 Contractual lifetime income guarantees are the best.
-In a survey by Gallup, 31% of Americans said they would stop working if they won a $10 million lottery prize.
+In a survey by Gallup, 31% of Americans said they would stop working if they were to win a $10 million lottery prize.
 Taking an annuity allows for a concrete plan based on actual income expectations.

 Financial Advisers Will Push the Lump Sum